 One of the best parts about living in Spain for almost a decade is that at some point, you start to blend more and more in to the culture.
 This means having Spanish friends, with Spanish boyfriends, that at some point turn into Spanish weddings.
 I went to my first Spanish wedding about five years ago, and committed a handful of faux-pas that could have been saved by a blog post like this one.
 If you have found yourself with a Spanish wedding invite in your hand, this post is for you.

 Sorry, guys.
 Spanish weddings are no casual affair.
 (And yes, I’ve seen jeans worn to plenty of American weddings.
 No judgement if there were jeans at your wedding.
 Jeans are comfy and versatile, they just can’t be seen at a wedding in España.)

 Guys: Men are expected to wear a full suit and tie or even a tuxedo to weddings.
 At some weddings, men, (especially family of the bride or groom), may be seen wearing tuxedos with cumber-bunts and tails and the whole shebang.
 Bottomline–men: do not show up to ANY Spanish wedding without a tie and a jacket.
 Yes, even if the wedding is in the middle of the day in Sevilla and its over 100 degrees.
 It should be noted that at a very formal wedding, men should actually NEVER take off their jacket.
-(I really hope you don’t have a summer wedding in Andalucia this year.)
+(As a side note, I will never force this cruel and unusual punishment upon any of my guests, but to each his own).
 If everyone seems to be doing so, and the groom has as well, it is generally accepted that you can also take yours off, but it should be worn as much as possible.

 Women, on the other hand, have a little bit more variety to choose from but more “rules” to adhere to.
 First of all, some clarifications: